aaru-dps/Aaru/CONTRIBUTING.md

 - Use inline variable declaration.
 - Use struct implicit constructor.
 - Use UNIX (`\n`) endline character.

+> Note: There is an included editorconfig file that sets the appropriate code style.

 > Note: Aaru is quite low-level so unneeded object-oriented abstractions (e.g. using classes when a struct suffices) will be rejected.
 LINQ is accepted.